AgentO3/what-is-devops/README.md

   - Likes To Write Code
     - Was a developer
   - Meaningful Work > Promotions

-- A Reasonably Plausible Scenario Of DevOps Culture In Action At VividCortex
+- A Reasonably Plausible Scenario Of DevOps In Action At VividCortex
   - Jim files issue in Intercom
   - Jim is missing data in graphs
   - John is on call and is alerted to the problem in HipChat